 The Sale Process

 It's not easy- the mental process a business owner goes through deciding to sell their company.
-The feelings of attachment to their creation, managing anxieties about the future, and strategically positioning the business to attract a buyer while maintaining control over the sale process.
+They have feelings of attachment to their creation.
+They are worried about their employees.
+And they have anxiety about the what's next.
+You need the right team.
+We can help.

 Consultation & Valuation

-In a free, no-obligation introductory consultation, we get to know the business and its unique qualities.
-We will explain our services, methodology, and what to expect during the process of selling - all while ensuring complete confidentiality.
-Following this, we provide a complimentary valuation, revealing the business's value range, and pre-screen it with lenders to ensure the valuation aligns with current guidelines.
+We do a free, no-obligation introductory consultation.
+We get to know the business and its unique qualities.
+We will explain our services, methods, and what to expect during the process.
+All while ensuring complete confidentiality.
+Following this, we provide a complimentary valuation.
+Revealing the business's value range.
+Then we pre-screen the deal with lenders to determine buyer financing options.

 Packaging & Marketing

 Once you partner with us, we'll get the business ready for sale.
-We compile all essential information into various marketing profiles that highlight the company’s key differentiators and assets, while keeping sensitive details and names confidential.
-These summary profiles, along with other materials, are then used to market the business to thousands of prospective buyers.
-Throughout this process, we take meticulous care to maintain the confidentiality of the business’s identity, using generic terms.
+We compile all essential information into various marketing materials.
+They will highlight the company’s assets and key differentiators.
+Keeping sensitive details and names confidential.
+These items are then used to market the business to thousands of prospective buyers.

 Buyer Pre-Screening

-When inquiries come in as a result of marketing efforts, potential buyers are pre-screened.
-This ensures that they are both serious and financially able to purchase the business.
-We maintain strict confidentiality by utilizing non-disclosure agreements, reviewing proof of financial capability, and examining bios/resumes.
+As inquiries come in, potential buyers are pre-screened.
+This ensures that they are both serious and able to buy the business.
+We maintain strict confidentiality by utilizing non-disclosure agreements.
+We require proof of financial capacity and examining bios/resumes.
 Face-to-face meetings are then held to educate parties on the buying process.
-Before releasing any sensitive information, including a business's name, we present them to owners for approval.
+Before releasing any sensitive information, we present them to owners for approval.

 Buyer/Seller Meeting

 The next step involves a meeting between the prospective buyer and seller.
-This meeting offers an excellent opportunity for getting acquainted, explaining the business in more detail, and addressing questions.
-The discussions during this meeting typically remain high-level, focusing on strategy, company history, the nature of the business, etc. Detailed fact-checking is usually conducted post-offer during the due diligence phase.
-After the meeting, many buyers also opt to perform a more detailed review of the financials to determine an exact offer amount.
+This provides an opportunity to get acquainted.
+It allows for greater explanation of the business.
+And helps address any early questions.
+These discussions remain very high level.
+They focus on the nature of the company's business and its history.
+Detailed fact-checking is usually conducted post-offer during the due diligence phase.

 Offer Review & Negotiation

-When a prospective buyer decides to move forward, they typically begins with an offer to purchase or a letter of intent.
-The document will outline the details of the offer, including the proposed purchase price, payment terms, training and transition arrangements, and any required employment or noncompete agreements.
+When a prospective buyer decides to move forward, a purchase offer or a letter of intent is required.
+It will outline the details of the offer, including payment terms, training and transition arrangements, and any required employment or noncompete agreements.
 Other conditions related to the offer are also specified.

 The seller can choose to accept the offer, reject it, or negotiate certain aspects.
 At this point, expert advice and guidance is invaluable.